Workshops

 Chapter Share

-Members who attended the November Professional Development Conference in Lexington, KY will share some of their favorite activities and ideas from conference sessions.
+Members who attended the November Professional Development Conference in Virginia will share some of their favorite activities and ideas from conference sessions.
 This workshop is free for all to attend!

 If you paid for the entire workshop series, no need to register for each individual workshop.